Child development service

 Referrals are made to the Child development service by professionals or parents for any concern relating to a child's development.

 All these referrals are discussed at a weekly multi-agency intake meeting.
-This meeting is attended by senior practitioners from Speech and Language Therapy, Physiotherapy, Occupational Therapy, Pre-School Teaching Service, Neurodevelopmental Paediatrics and Community Nursing.
+This meeting is attended by senior practitioners from Speech and Language Therapy, Physiotherapy, Occupational Therapy, Early Years SEND Advisory Team (EYSEND), Neurodevelopmental Paediatrics and Community Nursing.

 Each referral is discussed and a decision made based on the information included on the referral form.
 Decisions will be made as to: